jofas/blog/content/001-cargo-publish-action.md

   I also love writing my own CLI programs and scripts to make Ops as easy and convenient for me as possible.

-[^2]: Actually rather little effort is needed.

-[^3]: This tutorial omits the support for pre-release labels and metadata, focusing solely on the version number.
+[^2]: This tutorial omits the support for extensions, focusing solely on the version number.
   You can find regular expressions for matching SemVer versions correctly [here](https://semver.org/#is-there-a-suggested-regular-expression-regex-to-check-a-semver-string), in case you have the need to extend the workflow trigger to contain such.